finn-stainton/finn-stainton.github.io/docs/Projects/Flinder.md

 #### Planning

-Developed a Sprint Goal to develop an app which lets users list/ find a flat/ flatmate.
+Sprint Goal was to "develop an app which lets users list/ find a flat/ flatmate".
 Then when through the product backlog selecting all user stories needed to complete the sprint goal.

 #### Execution

+I selected to setup the API skelton, which involved

 Completed multiple daily standup meetings with the "Yesterday I ..., Today I will ..., What's blocking me is ...".

 #### Review

 #### Retrospective

 ### Sprint 2